kjellm/munin-mysql/README.md

 - You can find some tips for debugging munin plugin problems here:
   <http://munin.projects.linpro.no/wiki/Debugging_Munin_plugins>

-- If you still have problems, try asking on the mailing list.

 - Bugs should be reported to the issue tracker on github
   <http://github.com/kjellm/munin-mysql/issues>